inbo/n2khab/README.md

 ## Welcome

 The **n2khab** R package provides data definitions, standard checklists (reference data) and preprocessing functions, supporting _reproducible_ and _transparent_ analyses on Flemish Natura 2000 (**n2k**) habitats (**hab**) and regionally important biotopes (RIBs).
-It consequently supports various _N2KHAB_ projects, i.e. projects that focus on Natura 2000 habitat (and which may as well use the _n2khab_-prefix for their git repository name, such as [this one](https://github.com/inbo/n2khab-mne-design)).
+It consequently supports various _N2KHAB_ projects, i.e. projects that focus on Natura 2000 habitat (and which may as well use the _n2khab_-prefix for their git repository name, such as [this one](https://github.com/inbo/n2khab-monitoring)).

-The package is a companion to the [n2khab-preprocessing](https://github.com/inbo/n2khab) repo.
+The package is a companion to the [n2khab-preprocessing](https://github.com/inbo/n2khab-preprocessing) repo.
 **n2khab** provides several functions that return datasets, generated in that repository, as standardized R-objects.

 The data definitions & standard checklists (reference data) provided by the package are textual files in the [vc-format](https://ropensci.github.io/git2rdata/index.html).
 Some of them come over from another repository.
 Others may be written as the result of a synchronization script to give them a start.
 The code to reproduce these files is inside the `src` folder.
+The package provides the necessary functions to return these as standardized tibbles (`vignette("vign-010_reference_lists"`)).

 This package is the successor of the 'n2khabutils' package; more information [at the bottom](#history).